 git -C ./Bus-Departure-Board/ pull

-We have dropped support for Python 2 and they have been removed from the Git repository; Please use Python 3 only.
+We have dropped support for Python 2 and the old scripts have been removed from the Git repository; Please use Python 3 only.